Robinlovelace/spatial-microsim-book/README.md

 Then navigate into the downloaded folder and open the `spatial-microsim-book.Rproj` RStudio project file.
 The [build.R](https://github.com/Robinlovelace/spatial-microsim-book/blob/master/build.R) file should contain everything you need to build the book, although you'll need to have installed a number of packages.
 These can be installed with the following command:

 ```
-install.packages(c("knitr", "rmarkdown", "png", "ggmap", "dplyr", "ipfp", "rgeos", "mipfp", "rgdal", "gridExtra"))
+install.packages(c("knitr", "rmarkdown", "png", "ggmap", "dplyr", "ipfp",
+"rgeos", "mipfp", "rgdal", "gridExtra", "tidyr"))
 ```

-To install `ipfp` on Ubuntu (tested with version 14.04) a number of additional packages are required.[^ipfp-packages] These can be installed from the command line with:
+To install `ipfp` on Ubuntu (tested with version 14.04, the latest 'long-term support' version at the time of writing) a number of additional packages are required.
+These can be installed from the command line with:

 ```
 sudo apt-get install liblapack-dev liblapack3 libopenblas-base libopenblas-dev